bwoodsend/polycotylus/docs/source/overview.rst

 The build process
 =================

 The work that `polycotylus` does can be summarised as three steps.
-Whilst you're not expected to absorb everything on this page, it's important to at least be aware of these top level *generate*, *build* and *test* steps and that steps *build* and *test* happen inside Docker containers.
+If you don't want to read this whole page, the important takeaway is that these top level steps are called *generate*, *build* and *test* and that steps *build* and *test* each happen inside their own Docker containers.

-1. Generate some files:
+1. Generate:

     * A distribution specific build script (e.g. ``APKBUILD`` on Alpine, ``*.spec`` on Fedora) containing package metadata and build instructions